Join the team!

 Just download, fill the form you will find below this message and send it to the following email address: email@example.com.
 We will include your name, affiliation and any relevant links in our website and update you about events, conferences and news linked to our project and network.

-- Mr Stefano Moschini, Degree in Classics and Film and Media, Degree in Education, Primary school teacher Bruxelles (Belgium)
+- Mr Stefano Moschini, Degree in Classics and Film and Media, Degree in Education, Primary school teacher Brussels (Belgium)

-- Dr Michela Piccin, Institute of Ancient Civilization, Northeast Normal University, Changchun (China).
+- Dr Michela Piccin, Institute of Ancient Civilisation, Northeast Normal University, Changchun (China).
 Specialised in Assyriology

 - Dr Tiphaine Annabelle Besnard, ATER (Attachée Temporaire d’Enseignement et de Recherche), LESA EA 3274, Aix-Marseille Université (France).
 Her research focuses on Antiquity in contemporary art (since the 80s), Member of Antiquipop